What is robots.txt?

 User-agent: YandexAllow: /archiveDisallow: /# allows everything that contains '/archive'; the rest is prohibitedUser-agent: YandexAllow: /obsolete/private/*.html$ # allows HTML files # in the '/obsolete/private/... path' Disallow: /*.php$ # probibits all '*.php' on siteDisallow: /*/private/ # prohibits all subpaths containing # '/private/', but the Allow above negates # part of the prohibitionDisallow: /*/old/*.zip$ # prohibits all '*.zip' files containing # '/old/' in the pathUser-agent: YandexDisallow: /add.php?*user= # prohibits all 'add.php?' scripts with the ' user ' option

 When forming the robots.txt file, you should keep in mind that the robot places a reasonable limit on its size.
 If the file size exceeds 32 KB, the robot assumes it allows everything, meaning it is interpreted the same way as:

-It's also possible to partially ignore robots.txt restrictions for certain sites if there is an agreement between “Yandex” and the owners of those sites.
+In addition, robots may ignore some robots.txt restrictions for certain sites if there is an agreement between “Yandex” and the owners of those sites.

-Here is a list of Yandex robots that don't follow general limiting rules in robots.txt:
+Yandex robots that don't follow common disallow directives in robots.txt:

-To prevent this behavior, you can restrict access for these robots to some or all of your site using the following disallow robots.txt directives, for example:
+To prevent this behavior, you can restrict access for these robots to some pages or the whole site using the robots.txt directives, for example: